Tasarinan/editor-framework/README.md

-# app-framework
+# Editor Framework
-A simple framework for easily making fireball like app
+A simple framework for easily making multi-panel editor.

 ## What we need in this framework?